scolladon/sfdx-git-delta/README.md

 ## Is SGD for you?

-If you are not a Salesforce Architect or Developer, no, _sorry_.
+If you are not a Salesforce Architect or Developer, probably not, _sorry_.

 If you are a Technical Architect or Developer, then it’s a very useful tool for you, when meting 3 conditions below:

 1. Your Salesforce project uses a git repo as the source of truth.
 2. You use the Source (DX) format in the repo.
-3. You have unmanaged metadata.
-You are not building a managed package
+3. Your metadata is unmanaged (in other words, you are not building a managed or unlocked package).

 SGD is designed to be part of a CI/CD pipeline (Jenkins, Bitbucket Pipelines, GitLab CI, GitHub Actions, Azure DevOps...) that handles the deployment of the sources to the Salesforce org(s).

-Pro tips: Make sure your pipeline works **before** implementing delta deployments.
-Otherwise it will make it harder to fine tune.
+Pro tip: Make sure your pipeline works **before** implementing delta deployments.
+Otherwise it will just make it harder to debug your pipeline.
-Consider a way to switch back to full deployment in case the delta deployment does not behave as expected
+It's also important to implement a way to switch back to full deployment in case the delta deployment does not behave as expected.

 **DISCLAIMER:**